Email Marketing Strategy Basics: Everything You Need To Know

 Essentially, EU businesses must:

-• Get explicit consent before sending someone a marketing email
+1. Get explicit consent before sending someone a marketing email

 This is one of my biggest GDPR-related recommendations for US businesses: don't enroll anyone in an unsolicited email marketing campaign.

-• “Right to Erasure” or the “Right to be Forgotten” by a company – the right to have all of their information deleted forever
+• Uphold an individual's rights, which include the "Right to Erasure" or the "Right to be Forgotten" by a company, and the right to have all of their information deleted forever "Right to Be Informed," or to know who's collecting their information and what they'll use it for.

-• Report data breaches to the Information Commissioner’s Office (ICO) in the UK within 72 hours
+• Report data breaches to the Information Commissioner's Office (ICO) in the UK within 72 hours.

-• Make sure the average person can read and understand data policies, and that they’re not hidden in the legal fine print that no one reads anyway
+• Make sure the average person can read and understand data policies, and that they're not hidden in the legal fine print that no one reads anyway.

-• Hire a Data Protection Officer to help them comply
+• Hire a Data Protection Officer to help them comply.

-• Ensure that any entity that processes customer data complies with certain requirements (not just the entities that control data, like the laws before the GDPR)
+• Ensure that any entity that processes customer data complies with certain requirements (not just the entities that control data, like the laws before the GDPR).

-• Carry out a “Data Protection Impact Assessment” to look at high-risk activities
+• Carry out a "Data Protection Impact Assessment" to look at high-risk activities.

-Note: This is by no means an exhaustive list, and there are considerations and exceptions to what we’ve listed above.
-For comprehensive details on the GDPR, visit the European Commission’s website.
-You can also check out non-official resources like Think GDPR and the EU GDPR Portal.
+Note: This is by no means an exhaustive list, and there are considerations and exceptions to what we've listed above.
+For comprehensive details on the GDPR, visit the European Commission's website.

 Conclusion